Adyen/adyen-networking-ios/README.md

     }
 }
 ```
-Please check the `Networking Demo App` folder, for some code examples.

 :warning: _Please make sure to retain the `APIClient` instance, otherwise the completion handler will not be called._